 TIPS FOR GREAT WEDDING PHOTOS

 Hey there love birds!
-We are so thrilled and excited to document your wedding day, when you'll be at your happiest and surrounded by the support of those nearest and dearest to you.
-We want things to be amazing for you, and we ultimately want your photos to bring you right back to all of the emotions and experiences that make up the day.
-Therefore we've compiled our top pieces of advice for how to make your photos look as awesome as possible, and for a smooth wedding day overall.
-Some tips from our past couples and our own wedding day included.
+We are so thrilled and excited to document your wedding day, when you'll be at your happiest and surrounded by those dearest to you.
+We want to help make your day amazing, and our ultimate goal is for your photos to bring you right back to all of the emotions and experiences that make up the day.
+Therefore we've compiled our top pieces of advice for how to make your photo experience as awesome as possible - some tips from our past couples and our own wedding day included.

-A note: weddings are live events, and as photojournalists we're used to being adaptable in many varying situations.
+A quick note: weddings are live events, and as photojournalists we're used to being adaptable in many varying situations.
 If all of these tips don't work for your day, please don't sweat it!
 We will make beautiful photos no matter what - considering these just tips the scales in our favor a bit.

 IT's ALL ABOUT THE LIGHTING